nadalmateus/rentx/README.md

 Basically this is for renting a car. *(You can use the structure to rent anything !!!)*

- Below are described the features that you must add to application to meet all requirements.
+Below are described the features that you must add to application to meet all requirements. *(This features can change any time!!!)*

 ---